 This driver offers a very different approach to Experience Buttons.
 There are four versions of the driver: single button, 6 buttons, 12 buttons and 24 buttons for maximum flexibility.
-One possible use is with PDUs (Power Distribution Units) where the buttons would show at a glance the status of each outlet.
-The driver may also be used to provide feedback from security zones or show the state of relays.
+One of the many possible uses is with PDUs (Power Distribution Units) where the buttons would show at a glance the status of each outlet.
+The driver may also be used, for example, to provide feedback from security zones or show the state of relays.

 No posts found

-If you wish to have the Experience Button immediately switch to a given state when Selected, specify ‘Set State when Single Tapped’.
+- If you wish to have the Experience Button immediately switch to a given state when Selected, specify ‘Set State when Single Tapped’.
 This is also where you specify a toggle operation.

 Each Experience Button has a ‘Selected’ event.
 This event is triggered each time the button is pressed by the user.
 Hence, in the Triple Tap available with this driver, the event will be triggered three times, which could be problematic.
 Instead, use the new events based on ‘Single Tap’, ‘Double Tap’ and ‘Triple Tap’.

 12.1.0 - Toggle mode added, ability to suppress feedback, issue fixed when triple tap is allowed, licensing issue fixed (October 25, 2019)

 13.0.0 - Interlock facility added, issues fixed, including missing icons for some drivers (November 13, 2019)